Working with Local Indigenous Communities to Achieve Sustainable Landscapes

 Transforming land-use planning and policy decision-making

-- The generation and implementation of technical tools for central, regional, provincial, and municipal governments that combine concepts of integrated landscape management to reduce pressures on biodiversity and natural resources to achieve zero deforestation.
+- The generation and implementation of technical tools for national, regional, provincial, and municipal governments that combine concepts of integrated landscape management to reduce pressures on biodiversity and natural resources to achieve zero deforestation.

 Landscape territorial governance

-Decision-making on a territorial scale requires the adequate integration of central government, local government and local communities’ stakeholders, on a shared space to agree on intervention and implementation strategies.
+Decision-making on a territorial scale requires the adequate integration of national government, local government and local communities’ stakeholders, on a shared space to agree on intervention and implementation strategies.
 This is the definition of sustainable and collective landscape governance.

 TNC works on ethno-zoning maps that will allow communities to negotiate the implementation of possible investment projects within their territories, with this information to be used as a mechanism to face external threats to their territories.
 These efforts are also intended for indigenous peoples to organize and face internal threats such as the expansion of the agricultural frontier.